Itsukushima: Daishō-in Temple

 Daishō-in is a historic Japanese temple on Mount Misen, the holy mountain on the island.
 It is the 14th temple in the Chūgoku 33 Kannon Pilgrimage and famous for the maple trees and their autumn colors.
 It is also called "Suishō-ji".
 As the headquarters of the Omuro branch of Shingon Buddhism, it is the most important temple of Miyajima.
 The temple was the administrator of the Itsukushima shrine before Meiji Restoration forbade (Shinbutsu bunri) syncretism (Shinbutsu-shūgō) between Shinto and Buddhism in 1868.

 Senjokaku (Toyokuni Shrine)

 Senjokaku (lit. "pavilion of 1000 mats") is the largest structure at Miyajima Island as the name implies.
 Toyotomi Hideyoshi started construction of Senjokaku as a Buddhist library in which the chanting of Senbu-kyo sutras could be held for fallen soldiers.
 Hideyoshi died in 1598 and the building was never fully completed.
-Originally, Amitabha Buddha and two Buddhist saints, Ānanda and Mahākāśyapa, were enshrined in the structure until the Meiji reformation. when the structure was converted into a Shinto shrine dedicated to Toyotomi Hideyoshi.
+Originally, Amitabha Buddha and two Buddhist saints, Ānanda and Mahākāśyapa, were enshrined in the structure until the Meiji reformation.
+Then, the structure was converted into a Shinto shrine dedicated to Toyotomi Hideyoshi.
 Numerous votive picture tablets that had been hanging in the Itsukushima Shrine buildings until the Meiji era, have been hung on the walls inside the hall.